Amory Lovins: Early life and education

 Lovins was born in Washington, DC.
 His father, Gerald H. Lovins worked as an engineer and his mother, Miriam Lovins, worked as a social services administrator.
 Lovins is the brother of Julie Beth Lovins, a computational linguist who wrote the first stemming algorithm for word matching.

 In 1964, Lovins entered Harvard College as a National Merit Scholar.
 After two years there, he transferred to Oxford.
 In 1969, he became a junior research fellow at Merton College, Oxford, as a result of which he had a temporary Oxford master of arts status.
 He left without a degree in 1971, because the university would not allow him to pursue a doctorate in energy.
 Lovins moved to London to pursue his energy work, and returned to the United States in 1981.
 He settled in western Colorado in 1982.

-Lovins' four grandparents emigrated to the United States from small villages lying between Kyiv and Odessa in Ukraine in the early 20th century.
+Lovins' four grandparents emigrated to the United States from small villages lying between Kyiv and Odesa in Ukraine in the early 20th century.
 Most of his remaining family are believed to have been killed by German Nazis in the 1941 Tarashcha massacre.